 What’s most important to realize is that the insurance adjuster works for the insurance company.
 Even if they sound concerned about you over the phone, their ultimate goal is to settle your claim for as little as possible.

-Tips for Negotiating With an Insurance Adjuster After a Car Accident
+Tips for Negotiating With a Car Insurance Adjuster After a Car Accident

 If you decide to speak with the insurance company, here are a few tips on how to handle the adjuster’s phone call after an Iowa car accident: